Melanoma is a type of skin cancer that can spread to other organs in the body.

 - a close family member who's had melanoma

 Excluding non-melanoma, melanoma is the fifth most common cancer in the UK.
 Around 13,500 new cases of melanoma are diagnosed each year.

-More than a quarter of skin cancer cases are diagnosed in people under 50, which is unusually early compared to most other types of cancer.
+More than a quarter of skin cancer cases are diagnosed in people under 50, which is unusually early compared with most other types of cancer.

 More than 2,000 people die every year in the UK from melanoma.

-See your GP if you notice any change to your moles.
+See a GP if you notice any change to your moles.
 They'll refer you to a specialist clinic or hospital if they think you have melanoma.

 You may also have a test to check if melanoma has spread to the lymph glands (nodes).
 This is known as a sentinel node biopsy.

 The main treatment for melanoma is surgery, although your treatment will depend on your circumstances.

 If melanoma is diagnosed and treated at an early stage, surgery is usually successful.